dksanyal/Surrogator/README.md

  How to run: python3 surrogator__v{version}.py]

+TESTING:
+Results of preliminary evaluation of Surrogator on a sample set of 120 Computer Science and Electrical Engg. papers is provided in EvaluationSurrogatorV2_v1_0.xlsx.
+It corresponds to a slightly old sub-version of Surrogator v2.

 N.B.
 1. The screenshots and XL sheet EvaluationSurrogatorV2_v1_0.xlsx correspond to a slightly old sub-version of Surrogator v2.
+So the screenshots differ from the interface of Surrogator v2 available in this repository.
+The results returned by Surrogator depends on NDLI and Google Scholar's output.
+Therefore, the results you get by running Surrogator may differ from what is reported in the XL sheet.

-2. If you use our tool, we request you to kindly cite the following papers (especially [B]):
+2. If you use our tool, we request you to kindly cite the following papers (especially [A]):

-[A] T. Y. S. S. Santosh, Debarshi Kumar Sanyal, and Plaban Kumar Bhowmick.
+[A] T. Y. S. S. Santosh, Debarshi Kumar Sanyal, Plaban Kumar Bhowmick, and Partha Pratim Das.
 2018.
+Surrogator: A Tool to Enrich a Digital Library with Open Access Surrogate Resources.
+In Proceedings of ACM/IEEE Joint Conference on Digital Libraries, Poster Track (JCDL’18).

+[B] T. Y. S. S. Santosh, Debarshi Kumar Sanyal, and Plaban Kumar Bhowmick.
+2018.
 Surrogator: Enriching a Digital Library with Open Access Surrogate Resources.
 In ACM India Joint International Conference on Data Sciences and Management of Data, Demo Track (CoDS-COMAD’18).

-[B] T. Y. S. S. Santosh, Debarshi Kumar Sanyal, Plaban Kumar Bhowmick, and Partha Pratim Das.
-2018.
-Surrogator: A Tool to Enrich a Digital Library with Open Access Surrogate Resources.
-In Proceedings of ACM/IEEE Joint Conference on Digital Libraries, Poster Track (JCDL’18).

 3. Excessive use of Surrogator might lead to Google Scholar blocking your IP.